-New versions of the kitchens were co-designed with the ETL community, and two units now roam the community gardens and growing spaces of Edinburgh.
+New versions of the kitchens were co-designed with the ETL community, and two units roamed the community gardens and growing spaces of Edinburgh.

 A book detailing the processes and workshops from the first version of the Fork in the Road tour is available as a free open source download, or you can order a physical copy for your community group for £5 plus p&p.

-FITR is generously supported by the National Lottery Awards for All fund.
+FITR was generously supported by the National Lottery Awards for All fund.

-The Tool Library has been busy this year making accessibility ramps as part of a project with the disabled access review website Euan’s Guide.
+The Tool Library has been busy making accessibility ramps as part of a project with the disabled access review website Euan’s Guide.

-The programme enables local businesses to order a bespoke, removable ramp, which helps businesses become more accessible for wheelchair users, families with buggies, delivery people, and anyone who struggles with steps.
+The programme enabled local businesses to order a bespoke, removable ramp, which helps businesses become more accessible for wheelchair users, families with buggies, delivery people, and anyone who struggles with steps.
 For this reason we have called them ‘Welcome Ramps’.
-If your business is in Leith, you can even get yours for free!
+If your business was in Leith, you could have got yours for free!